diificult/BookLibrary/README.md

 - [ ] Improve editing feature set
 - [ ] The ability to select which cover or any details for a book when you insert into your portfolio
 - [ ] More details about the book on the pages.
+- [ ] Query a book title to then select which to add to your portfolio
 - [ ] Fix all the bugs
 - [ ] Look at any improvements for security and ensure the code is following key design principles (which it should already be)